D4n1eI/Human-Computer-Interaction-Logbook/Logbook/stage1_context/interviews/interview-Miguel-Alexandre.md

 ----
 ## Tools & Environment
 **What tools or methods does the user currently rely on?**
-- Sometimes uses AI platforms
+- Sometimes use AI platforms
 - Elearning and powerpoint files
+- Exercises they can find in the internet as well as their professor's exercises

 **Are there any frustrations or limitations with these tools?**
 - Many times they end up downloading the same files multiple times